bosun-ai/vader-sentimental/README.md

 > NOTE: This is a fork of [the earlier rust implementation](https://github.com/ckw017/vader-sentiment-rust). `vader-sentimental` is a more ideomatic rust implementation with significantly improved performance.
-Performance increase ranges from 2x to 10x.
-Varying based on tokens being present in the `SPECIAL_CASE_IDEOMS` and `BOOSTER_DICT`.
+Performance increase ranges from 1.5x to 10x (with room for improvement).

 # VADER-Sentiment-Analysis

 VADER (Valence Aware Dictionary and sEntiment Reasoner) is a lexicon and rule-based sentiment analysis tool that is _specifically attuned to sentiments expressed in social media_.
 It is fully open-sourced under the [MIT License](http://choosealicense.com/). **This is a port of the original module**, which was written in Python.
 If you'd like to make a contribution, please checkout [the original author's work here](https://github.com/cjhutto/vaderSentiment).

-# Use Cases
+## Use Cases

     * examples of typical use cases for sentiment analysis, including proper handling of sentences with: